-- II-A-16 Certified Budget - Disbursements during the year ended June 30, 2016 did not exceed the amounts budgeted in any program.
+II-A-17 Certified Budget - Disbursements during the year ended June 30, 2017 did not exceed the amounts budgeted in any program.
 Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation".
 The City published a notice of public hearing on the budget including a summary of the proposed budget as required by Chapter 384.16 of the Code of Iowa.

-- II-B-16 Questionable Disbursements - Certain disbursements we believe may not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979 since the public benefits to be derived have not been clearly documented were noted.
+II-B-17 Questionable Disbursements - We noted no disbursements that did not meet the requirements of public purpose as defined in an Attorney General's opinion dated April 25, 1979.